aisha-x/THM/Rooms/Challenges/Carnage.md

 ---
 **Q19.Looks like there was some malicious spam (malspam) activity going on.
 What was the first MAIL FROM address observed in the traffic?**

-- filter for `tcp contains MAIL` and select the first packet has MAIL FROM addres info
+- filter for `tcp contains MAIL` and select the first packet that has `MAIL FROM address` info
 - ![q19 ans](https://github.com/user-attachments/assets/0abfe173-b422-4a26-903b-6d6d82879f72)

 Ans: ***farshin@mailfa.com***